YouTube

 REMINDER

-Heading out towards Kurdistan, we got a reminder that there is still huge risks in the area.
-A checkpoint officer wanted us to turn back as two roadside bombs exploded just yesterday and after a little pleading they were happy for us to drive on.
-This was the first time I had seen American military in public.
+Heading out towards Kurdistan, we got a reminder that there are still huge risks in the area.
+A checkpoint officer wanted us to turn back as two roadside bombs exploded just yesterday, and after a little pleading, they were happy for us to drive on.
+This was the first time I had seen the American military in public.

 Saddam’s hometown, ISIS headquarters & Mosul